Program Coordinator: Joe Mitchell, ISC 136A, Ext. 2557

 Length: Four semesters (two years)

-Purpose: The Associate of Applied Science Degree in Energy Technology is designed to prepare students for employment upon graduation as technicians in the energy industry with emphasis on installation, power distribution, and controls for energy production systems.
-The program includes training on solar, wind and geothermal power generation systems as well as the use of fuel cells.
+Purpose: The Associate of Applied Science Degree in Electrical Technology – Specialization in Energy Technology is designed to prepare students for employment upon graduation as electrical technicians with emphasis on installation, power distribution, controls, programmable controls, mechanical systems and the maintenance of industrial machinery.

 Solar Power Technician

 Admission Requirements: See appropriate section of college catalog.
 A student eligible for admission to the college can normally be considered for admission to this program.

 Program Requirements: The Electrical Technology Degree is a two-year program with two-thirds of the program content in electrical and mechanical courses, and the remaining one-third consists of math, social sciences, English, humanities, and physical education.
 The graduate will be awarded the Associate of Applied Science in Electrical Technology upon satisfactory completion of the two-year program.
 Course content will include the theoretical concepts and practical applications as they pertain to industry needs.